JSJ decompositions and polytopes for two-generator one-relator groups: Introduction

 \section{Introduction}

-A two-generator one-relator group is a group which admits a presentation of the form $\langle a, b\mid R\rangle$.
-One-relator groups are a cornerstone of Geometric Group Theory (see, for example, the classic texts in combinatorial group theory \cite{mks} \cite{L-S} or the early work of Magnus \cite{magnus1930freiheitssatz} \cite{magnus1932wordproblem}), and they continue to have applications today, for example in $3$-dimensional topology and knot theory.
-In particular, motivated by the Thurston norm of a $3$-manifold, Friedl--Tillmann introduced a polytope for presentations $\langle a, b\mid R\rangle$ with $R\in F(a, b)'$ \cite{Friedl2015Two}, which has subsequently been shown to be a group invariant \cite{HennekeKielak2020} (another proof of this fact follows from the work of Friedl--L\"uck~\cite{FriedlLueck2017} combined with a more recent result of Jaikin-Zapirain--L\'opez-\'Alvarez on the Atiyah conjecture \cite{Jaikin-ZapirainLopez-Alvarez2018}).
+A two-generator one-relator group is a group that admits a presentation of the form $\langle a, b\mid R\rangle$.
+One-relator groups are a cornerstone of Geometric Group Theory (see, for example, the classic texts in combinatorial group theory \cite{mks} \cite{L-S} or the early work of Magnus \cite{magnus1930freiheitssatz} \cite{magnus1932wordproblem}), and they continue to have fruitful interactions with, for example, $3$-dimensional topology and knot theory.
+Motivated by the Thurston norm of a $3$-manifold, Friedl--Tillmann introduced a polytope for presentations $\langle a, b\mid R\rangle$ with $R\in F(a, b)'$ \cite{Friedl2015Two}, which has subsequently been shown to be a group invariant \cite{HennekeKielak2020} (another proof of this fact follows from the work of Friedl--L\"uck~\cite{FriedlLueck2017} combined with a more recent result of Jaikin-Zapirain--L\'opez-\'Alvarez on the Atiyah conjecture \cite{Jaikin-ZapirainLopez-Alvarez2018}).

-In this paper we focus on hyperbolic one-relator groups, and also an algebraic generalisation of these groups.
-JSJ-theory rose to prominence due to Sela's work on \Z{}-JSJ decompositions (originally called ``essential'' JSJ decompositions) of hyperbolic groups, which are graph of groups decompositions encoding all the ``important'' virtually-$\mathbb{Z}$ splittings of the group.
-These \Z{}-JSJ decompositions are significant because they are a group invariant (up to certain moves), and they govern for example the model theory \cite{Sela2009} and (coarsely) the outer automorphism group \cite{Sela1997Structure} \cite{levitt2005automorphisms} of the group.
-Moreover, computing \Z{}-JSJ decompositions is a key step in the algorithm to solve the isomorphism problem for hyperbolic groups \cite{sela1995isomorphism} \cite{Dahmani2008ToralIso} \cite{dahmani2011isomorphism}.
+In this paper we focus on hyperbolic one-relator groups, and more generally one-relator groups with no Baumslag--Solitar subgroups $\langle a, t\mid t^{-1}a^mt=a^n\rangle$; we call these algebraic generalisations of hyperbolic one-relator groups \emph{\BS{}-free one-relator groups}.
+JSJ-theory rose to prominence due to Sela's work on $\mathcal{Z}_{\max}$-JSJ decompositions (originally called ``essential'' JSJ decompositions) of hyperbolic groups, which are graph of groups decompositions encoding all the ``important'' virtually-$\mathbb{Z}$ splittings of the group; these decompositions are significant because they are a group invariant (up to certain moves), and they, and hence the splittings they encode, govern for example the model theory \cite{Sela2009} and (coarsely) the outer automorphism group \cite{Sela1997Structure} \cite{levitt2005automorphisms} of the group.
+Moreover, computing \ZC{}-JSJ decompositions is a key step in the algorithm to solve the isomorphism problem for hyperbolic groups \cite{sela1995isomorphism} \cite{Dahmani2008ToralIso} \cite{dahmani2011isomorphism}.
+The notation \ZC{} relates to a certain class of maximal virtually cyclic subgroups, but for one-relator groups these subgroups are necessarily infinite cyclic; therefore one can view our results as being about ``\Z{}-JSJ decompositions'', but we maintain the \ZC{} notation for consistency with the literature.